 A valid passport (and in some cases, a visa) is required to enter Greece.
 Please check with your local embassy or high commission for further information.
 Greece is a member of the EU (European Union).

 All major credit cards are accepted and international bankcards work in most ATM machines.
-The nearest bank is 1 km.
+Nearest bank in 2 km.
 Travellers’ cheques and foreign currency may also be exchanged at the Reception desk, 24 hours a day.

 The voltage throughout the Resort is 220V/50Hz with a special 110/120V electric shaver outlet in each bathroom.